-How to Get Rid of Chinese Lanterns
+3 Ways to Get Rid of Chinese Lanterns

+Until eradication is complete, don't plant anything else near the Chinese lanterns.
 You might even want to consider digging up and potting (temporarily) any existing plants there that are in too close a contact with the Chinese lanterns.
 This will accomplish two things:

 - You can avoid having the lantern rhizomes getting all tangled up with the root systems of your good plants.

 To isolate the Chinese lanterns and keep them from spreading any further, corral them with some kind of barrier.

 Alternatively, you could avoid the spreading problem all together by just planting them in a container instead of in the ground.

 Guide to Poisonous Plants - Chinese Lantern.
 Colorado State University Website